ph-castle/apples2oranges/README.md

    ```js
    npm run install2
    ```
-5. Make a copy of sample.env file and rename it to .env.
-Update with correct information.
+5. Make a copy of the sample.env file and rename it as .env.
+Update the env file with correct information.
    ```js
    cp ./sample.env .env
    ```
-6. Run client, server, and boardgame-server each on its own terminal
+6. Run client, server, and boardgame-server each in its own terminal
    ```sh
     npm start
     npm run postgres-server or postgres-server-dev (development mode)